We’ve put together some answers to questions you may have about the IT attack on our systems.

 How long will it take to return services to normal?

-We are taking a cautious and careful approach to ensure we recover our IT systems safely and securely.
+We have taken a cautious and careful approach to ensure we recover our IT systems safely and securely.
 This is the best way of ensuring that the malware that infected our systems can be completely wiped out.
-The integrity of systems that Riverside use is of the utmost importance to us, and we are working as quickly as possible to recover systems in a phased and methodical way.
-We will keep you updated on progress through our website and social media, and we will let you know when systems return to normal.
+We will reopen My Riverside, our online customer services portal and our Customer Service Centre on Monday 20 December.

 If I’ve not heard from you, do I need to resubmit my enquiry?